Cove Security Review 2026

 • Mobile app not quite as polished

-What Is Cove?
+What is Cove?

-You order everything online (there’s a quiz that recommends a system based on your home, or you can just build your own), they ship it to your door, and you install it yourself.
+You order everything online (there’s a quiz that recommends a Cove system based on your home, or you can just build your own), they ship it to your door, and you install it yourself.
 There’s no professional installation option from Cove directly, though you can hire HelloTech to do it for around $129 if you’d rather not deal with it.

-Cove touchscreen panel held in hands
+Cove touchscreen alarm panel held in hands

 > > Cove Promo Get: 70% OFF + Free Indoor Camera

-The Cove Hub
+The Cove hub

 Cove hub sitting on a side table

-The sensors use 3M adhesive strips.
+The Cove sensors use 3M adhesive strips.
 They hold firm but come off clean when you need to remove them.

 Installing a Cove door sensor above the door frame

-First, your phone has to be connected to 2.4 GHz Wi-Fi when you scan the QR code to set up the cameras.
+First, your phone has to be connected to 2.4 GHz Wi-Fi when you scan the QR code to set up the Cove security cameras.
 If your router broadcasts both 2.4 and 5 GHz, you need to make sure you’re on 2.4.
 The cameras won’t connect on 5 GHz.

 > > Cove Promo Get: 70% OFF + Free Indoor Camera

-One small caveat: the glass break sensor did peel off a tiny bit of drywall when I removed it.
+One small caveat: the glass break detector did peel off a tiny bit of drywall when I removed it.
 You can’t really see it on the wall, but it’s something to keep in mind if your landlord is picky about that kind of thing.

-Installing Cove motion sensor on the wall
+Installing Cove motion detector on the wall

-The panel showing all the security zones.
+The Cove alarm panel showing all the security zones.

 FeatureIndoorDoorbellOutdoor